 Solution: Check the following items:

-- 1. If the battery runs out of power, attach the ac power adapter to recharge the battery. - 2.
-If the battery is charged but the computer does not run, contact Lenovo to replace the battery with a new one. - Problem: The system does not respond, and I cannot turn off the computer.
+1. If the battery runs out of power, attach the ac power adapter to recharge the battery.

+2. If the battery is charged but the computer does not run, contact Lenovo to replace the battery with a new one.